-In addition to these methods of compensation, we use a quarterly compensation program under which RVPs can earn equity-based compensation based largely on sales production.
+In addition to these methods of compensation, we use a quarterly compensation program under which RVPs can earn equity-based compensation based on various production criteria.

-Sales Force Licensing and Support
+Sales Force Licensing

 The states, provinces and territories in which our sales representatives operate generally require our sales representatives to obtain and maintain licenses to sell our insurance and securities products, requiring our sales representatives to pass applicable examinations.
-Our sales representatives may also be required to maintain licenses to sell certain of our other distributed products.
+Our sales representatives may also be required to maintain licenses to sell certain of our other financial products.
 To encourage new recruits to obtain their life insurance licenses, we either pay directly or reimburse the sales representative for certain licensing-related fees and expenses once he or she passes the applicable exam and obtains the applicable life insurance license.

 To sell insurance products, our sales representatives must be licensed by their resident state, province or territory and by any other state, province or territory in which they do business.
 In most states, our sales representatives must be appointed by our applicable insurance subsidiary.
-Our in-house life insurance licensing program offers new recruits a significant number of classroom life insurance pre-licensing courses to meet applicable state and provincial licensing requirements and prepares recruits to pass applicable licensing exams.

 To sell mutual funds and variable annuity products, our U.S. sales representatives must be registered with the Financial Industry Regulatory Authority ("FINRA") and hold the appropriate license(s) designated by each state in which they sell securities products, as well as be appointed by the annuity underwriter in the states in which they market annuity products.
 Our sales representatives must meet all state and regulatory requirements and be designated as an investment advisor representative in order to sell our managed investment products.
-We contract with third-party training firms to conduct securities license exam preparation for our sales representatives, and we also offer supplemental training tools.